 Radom rapid testing on arrival

 Every traveller who arrives in Greece, regardless of the certificate in their possession, may undergo a random health screening (depending on the data provided on the PLF forms).
 If a passenger is selected for a rapid test and is positive for the coronavirus, then they must quarantine for a total of:

 In both cases, passengers will have to take a PCR test on the last day of their quarantine.
 If the test is negative, the mandatory quarantine ends.

-At the arrival and departure areas inside airports, as well as during all domestic and international flights, staff and passengers are required to wear a face mask at all times.
+At the arrival and departure areas inside airports and during all domestic and international flights, staff and passengers are required to wear a face mask at all times.

-Passengers are also required to comply with the instructions of the permanent and temporary staff of airports or airlines responsible for supervising, crowd management and passenger assistance, in order to maintain the necessary distances and to ensure safe boarding/disembarkation to avoid overcrowding.
+Passengers are also required to comply with the instructions of the permanent and temporary staff of airports or airlines responsible for supervising, crowd management, and passenger assistance to maintain the necessary distances and ensure safe boarding/disembarkation to avoid overcrowding.

 The compulsory travel documents passengers must have with them are checked by airline staff.
-According to the HCAA, airline staff is obliged to ascertain that travellers have all the necessary documentation before they board the flight to Greece.
+According to the HCAA, airline staff must ascertain that travellers have all the necessary documentation before they board the flight to Greece.
 In the case of violation, the airline will have to repatriate the passenger at its own expense.

-The Greek government has detailed information on a dedicated website, which includes frequently asked questions, on how Greece is welcoming visitors this year.
+The Greek government has detailed information on a dedicated website (https://travel.gov.gr/#/), which includes frequently asked questions about how Greece welcomes visitors this year.
 Travellers in need of specific details on the travel rules for passengers of international flights are recommended to contact their embassy, airline or the General Secretariat for Civil Protection.